hesamzakerirad/hesamzakerirad/README.md

 **A Few Things About Me:**

-- You can also call me Sam ;)
+- People call me Sam.
-- A back-end developer, thirsty to create beautiful and amazing software
+- I'm a back-end developer, thirsty to create amazing software.
-- A full-time learner and a cyber-security enthusiast
+- My main stack is LAMP, but I am pretty open to learn new things.

-- Actively trying to change the world one piece of software at a time
+It is so nice to have you here.

 **Read My Last Dev Articles:**